Environmental Science MEnvSci

 We are committed to make our field classes financially inclusive.
 For this reason, all costs for the core field classes at Levels 1 and 2 and the optional UK-based field classes at Level 3 are met by the department.
 This includes the costs of travel, accommodation and food during your residential stay.

-Your first year typically includes a multi-day field class in the Peak District in the first semester which allows you to gain hands-on experience of observing, recording and interpreting data and helps you to get to know staff and your fellow students.
+Your first year typically includes a residential field class in the Peak District in the first semester which allows you to gain hands-on experience of observing, recording and interpreting data and helps you to get to know staff and your fellow students.

 We also run optional field classes in your third year.
 These are closely aligned with the research strengths of our staff, and give you additional opportunities to develop your fieldwork skills.
 In recent years we have run trips to investigate glacial, geological and environmental processes that have shaped the beautiful Lake District, and coastal processes and management on the Holderness Coast.